 Chair: Professor Robyn Owens, Deputy Vice-Chancellor (Research), The University of Western Australia

 - Professor Sian Griffiths, The Chinese University of Hong Kong

 - Professor Peter Lennie, Provost, The University of Rochester (Deputy Chair)

-- Professor Tom van Veen, Dean, Internationalisation of Education, Maastricht University
+- Professor Tom van Veen, Dean of Internationalization of Education, Maastricht University

 - Professor Danie Visser, Deputy Vice-Chancellor, The University of Cape Town

-- Professor Mark Adams, Dean of Agriculture & Environment, The University of Sydney
+- Professor Mark Adams, Dean of Agriculture and Environment, The University of Sydney

 - Ms Britta Baron, Vice-Provost (International), The University of Alberta